ant-design/ant-design/docs/react/customize-theme.en-US.md

 Note: This way will load the styles of all components, regardless of your demand, which cause `style` option of `babel-plugin-import` not working.

+### Customize using scss

+If you use SCSS throughout your webpack project, there is a way to customize your ant design theme to write it in SCSS so you can import it to your other SCSS files.
+Check out [Ant-scss-theme-plugin](https://github.com/intoli/antd-scss-theme-plugin)

 ## How to avoid modifying global styles?

 Currently ant-design is designed as a whole experience and modify global styles (eg `body` etc).